 1. As An Herbal Bitter

 Yarrow has bitter properties and is stimulating to the gallbladder and other digestive organs.
-Not only will taking it before meals help prepare your body to digest your food properly, but if you have a tendency to have sluggish digestion (putting you at risk for gallstones), regular use of yarrow tincture in a small amount of room temperature water before meals along with a high fiber diet can decrease the chance of gallstones forming.
+Not only will taking it before meals help prepare your body to digest your food properly, but if you tend to have sluggish digestion (putting you at risk for gallstones), regular use of yarrow tincture in a small amount of room temperature water before meals along with a high fiber diet can decrease the chance of gallstones forming.

 Disclaimer: Do not take yarrow tincture if you currently have gallstones as it can bring on an attack.